Let's Build a David vs. Goliath Economy

 Let's increase funding to the Small Business Administration to offer microloans to aspiring entrepreneurs and small business owners at a 0% interest rate.
 I'm a really big fan of the zero-interest loans administered by Kiva, and I think that the federal government should do this on a much larger scale.

-Let's fund this entirely through a targeted increase in corporate taxes for only large corporations, whether that be a 15% minimum corporate tax similar to the one passed in the Inflation Reduction Act, a progressive bracketization of corporate taxes, or some other method.
+Let's fund this entirely through a targeted increase in corporate taxes for only large corporations, whether that be a 15% minimum corporate tax similar to the one passed in the Inflation Reduction Act, or even better, capital gains taxes.

 About Me